Sleeping in My Car

-"Sleeping in My Car" is a song by Swedish pop music duo Roxette, released on 7 March 1994 as the lead single from their fifth studio album, Crash!
+"Sleeping in My Car" is a song by Swedish pop music duo Roxette, released on 7 March 1994 by EMI Records as the lead single from the duo's fifth studio album, Crash!
 Boom!
 Bang!
 (1994).
 The song was composed by Per Gessle in under an hour, and was the final song the band recorded for the album.
 It is a pop rock song containing elements drawn from pop punk.
 Marie Fredriksson's vocal range on the track spans over three octaves.
 The band performed the song at the inaugural 1994 MTV Europe Music Awards.

 The song was an immediate commercial success in numerous territories, including Europe, Canada, Australia, and New Zealand.
 It became the duo's second number one single in their home country and peaked within the top 20 in 15 other territories.
 It also peaked at number seven on Billboard's European Hot 100 Singles.
 In Canada, the song reached the top three on two different national charts.
 In contrast, it was the duo's final song to enter the US Billboard Hot 100, peaking at number 50.
+Michael Geoghegan directed its accompanying music video, featuring the duo performing in a parking garage at night.

 Composition and style

 "Sleeping in My Car" was the final song the band recorded for Crash!
 Boom!
 Bang!, and was written by Per Gessle.
 In the liner notes of their 1995 greatest hits compilation Don't Bore Us, Get to the Chorus!, Gessle described how, on listening to the first playback of the album just before Christmas 1993, the duo realised that it was "missing something.
 It all sounded so... perfectly grown up."
 He elaborated: "We had worked for a year, much too long, endless hours of studio time...
 I mean, I loved it but there was too little P-O-P. Went straight home, really pissed off and came up with this neanderthal-riff and wrote it in an hour."

 According to Ultimate Guitar, the track is an uptempo pop rock song, with a moderately fast tempo of 135 beats per minute.
 The song contains elements of pop punk, and its verse is composed of an F♯m–E–F♯m–D–F♯m–E–C♯–D sequence, while the chorus consists of a sequence of F♯–C♯–D♯m–B–F♯–C♯–B–C♯.
-The first two lines of the bridge are made up almost entirely of slash chords, consisting of two repetitions of a F♯–C♯/F–B/D♯–F♯/C♯ sequence.
+The first two lines of the bridge are made up almost entirely of slash chords, consisting of two repetitions of a F♯–C♯/E♯–B/D♯–F♯/C♯ sequence.
 Marie Fredriksson's vocal range in the song spans over three octaves, from a bass note of F♯3 in the first verse to a C♯5 in the final chorus.

 When Roxette performed in the Workers Indoor Arena in Beijing, China in 1995 during the "Crash!
 Boom!
 Bang!
 Tour", Chinese government officials demanded that the band alter the lyrics of this song.
 "We agreed, but didn't change them in the end," said Gessle.
-Finnish melodic death metal band Children of Bodom included a cover of "Sleeping in My Car" as a bonus track on their 2013 album Halo of Blood.